pietropeerani/pietropeerani/README.md

 <br/>

-I'm **Pietro**, a student at UniFe, studying Computer Scince.
+I'm **Pietro**, a student at UniFe, studying Computer Science.
 I'm passionate about technology and programming, with a particular interest in web development and algorithms.
 I’m always open to feedback and collaborations, so feel free to reach out if you want to discuss technology or exchange ideas!

 ---